-The Emergency Department Patient Flow Tool has enabled staff from front-line supervisors to executive leadership to gain crucial insights into key areas of ED patient flow in order to conduct real-time, data informed management.
+The Emergency Department Patient Flow Tool has enabled staff from front-line supervisors to executive leadership to gain crucial insights into key areas of emergency department patient flow in order to conduct real-time, data informed management.
 Since its release, the Columbia VA Health Care System has seen significant improvements in the majority of ED metrics including a 9.8% decrease in Joint Commission measure ED-1: Median Time from ED Arrival to Departure for Admitted Patients and a 36.8% reduction in patients Leaving Without Being Seen/Treated (LWOBS).

 Additionally, the tool has been adopted by several VA health care systems nationwide, has received the 2018 South Carolina Hospital Association Lewis Blackman Award for Innovation & Research, and was the first-place winner of the 2018 VHA Southeast Network Idea House Competition.
-Bottlenecks in ED flow and overall access can now be addressed successfully in any organization with use of this approach, which will ultimately allow any facility to move closer towards the goals of being a High Reliability Organization.
+Bottlenecks in ED flow and overall access can now be quickly addressed in any organization through the use of this approach, enabling facilities to move closer towards the goals of being a High Reliability Organization.